Kanchenjunga Base Camp Trek -19Days

 We can only provide a personal trek, so you will only be trekking with your group.
 We will never add strangers to your treks.
 All the treks are customizable per your schedule.

-Individual to Group bookings
+Individual group bookings

 Our treks are organized with a minimum of 2 people, so If anyone is alone and does not have a friend or family joining them, we can organize a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.
 Once you confirm, your group trek will be posted on our website, so others can join too.

-This is our policy to make every trek into your own personal holiday in the Himalaya.
+Our policy is designed to transform every trek into your own personal holiday in the Himalayas.

 Trust trek booking